darindieckhoff/Movie-Search-App/README.md

 # Movie-Search-App
 Movie Search app using OMDb API.

+!!!
+OMDb API is no longer open.
+App no longer works !!!

 In this project, you'll build a "Movie Search" app using the Open Movie Database (OMDb) API.

 You'll need to use your knowledge of basic JavaScript, jQuery, and AJAX including loading JSON data from a server using a GET HTTP request.